 In addition to piercing the spots, I also drew little circles around making it easier to find them. on the back of the canvas.

 Part of the problem with drilling holes is that I always try to get a “neat” look without a frayed edge.
-I put some tape over each hole before I started drilling.
+This is why I don’t use tools like awls – that’s totally fine if you like them.
+I put some tape over each hole before I started drilling to protect the area a little.
 Once you have marked your spots correctly you can use your instrument of choice to make the holes.

 If you use a drill, light pressure is all that is needed.
 Take one light and attempt to push it through the first hole to make sure it is a good fit before proceeding .

 The bit size I chose is 4.36 mm.
 I held up one of the lights next to all the bits in their holder to take a guess at the best size bit for the job.
+Continue to drill the holes for all of the remaining lights.
 Blow off any remaining dust…you should have strategically placed holes for each individual light now.

 Now you can start inserting each of the lights through the holes.
 If you’ve got the right size hole, the lights will stay in place easily, you won’t need anything to secure them.You may, however, need to secure the battery compartment somewhere – duct tape will work for that step.